-Genomics is a challenging application area of deep learning that encounters unique challenges compared to other fields such as vision, audio, and text processing, since we have limited abilities to interpret the genomic information but expect from deep learning a superhuman intelligence that explores beyond our knowledge.
-Yet deep learning is undoubtedly an auspicious direction that has constantly rejuvenated and moved forward the genomic research in recent years.
+Genomics is a challenging application area of deep learning that encounters unique challenges compared to other fields such as vision, audio, and text processing, since we have limited abilities to interpret genomic information but expect from deep learning a superhuman intelligence that explores beyond our knowledge.
+Yet deep learning is undoubtedly an auspicious direction that has constantly rejuvenated and moved forward genomic research in recent years.
 As discussed in this review, recent breakthroughs of deep learning applications in genomics have surpassed many previous state-of-the-art computational methods with regard to predictive performance, though slightly lag behind traditional statistical inferences in terms of interpretation.

-Cuurent applications, however, have not brought about a watershed revolution in genomic research.
-The predictive performances in most problems have not reach the expectation for real-world applications, neither have the interpretations of these abstruse models elucidate insightful knowledge.
-A plethora of new deep learning methods is constantly being proposed but awaits artful applications in genomics.
-By careful selection of data sources and features, or appropriate design of model structures, deep learning can be driven towards a bright direction which produces more accurate and interpretable prediction.
-We need to bear in mind numerous challenges beyond simply improving predictive accuracy to seek for essential advancements and revolutions in deep learning for genomics.
+Current applications, however, have not brought about a watershed revolution in genomic research.
+The predictive performances in most problems have not reached the expectation for real-world applications, and neither have the interpretations of these abstruse models elucidate insightful knowledge.
+A plethora of new deep learning methods are constantly being proposed but await artful applications in genomics.
+By careful selection of data sources and features or appropriate design of model structures, deep learning can be driven towards a bright direction which produces a more accurate and interpretable prediction.
+We need to bear in mind numerous challenges beyond simply improving predictive accuracy to seek essential advancements and revolutions in deep learning for genomics.